AL333Z/fp-in-industry/pres.md

 # Introducing IO

-A data type for **encoding side effects** as pure values, capable of expressing both computations such that:
+A data type for **encoding effects** as pure values, capable of expressing both computations such that:
+- can end in *either success or failure*
 - on evaluation *yield exactly one result*
-- can end in *either success or failure* (short-circuiting in case of failure)
 - may support *cancellation*

 ---